-- Place one scorable materials return shipping label on top of each box containing scorable ELA/L or mathematics, MISA 5 & 8, or Social Studies 8 materials. - Count the total number of scorable boxes for a specific test administration.
-Either ELA/L and mathematics, MISA 5 & 8, or Social Studies 8. - On the line that reads "SCH: BOX OF " fill in the sequence of scorable boxes being returned for the school (e.g., indicate box 1 of 3, box 2 of 3, and box 3 of 3).
+- Place one scorable materials return shipping label on top of each box containing scorable ELA/L or mathematics. - Count the total number of scorable boxes for a specific test administration.
+Either ELA/L or mathematics. - On the line that reads "SCH: BOX \ OF \" fill in the sequence of scorable boxes being returned for the school (e.g., indicate box 1 of 3, box 2 of 3, and box 3 of 3).
 Be sure to number scorable materials in a separate sequence from non-scorable. - Do NOT write anything else on the labels. - Do NOT include your non-scorable box count with your scorable box count.